-Web & Cloud storage policy Use cases Web domains 1 None I don't want to store any information related to web domains.
+Cloud storage policy 1 None I don't want to store any information related to web domains.
 Domains and web requests is discarded.
 2 Services only + I want to monitor internal or external web services like saleforce.com, office365.
-Storage is discarded unless related to a configured web-based service. () 3 All + I wa applic + I wa + I want to discover all web applications used in my company. + I want to see if there are any security breach in my company Every domains and web requests are stored.
+Storage is discarded unless related to a configured web-based service. () 3 AII + I want to discover all web applications used in my company. + I want to see if there are any security breach in my company Every domains and web requests are stored.
 But the visibility can be restricted and depends on user privileges. () ()